What Happened to Hank?

 Week after week he wandered inside Manna House mumbling, sometimes singing.
 He’d carry boxes.
 He’d unload fruit.
 He’d return a cart to the back (and you best get out of his way).

-Everybody knew him.
-And I too finally understood: locked inside this 70ish year old body was the intellect of a young child.
+I finally got it, too: locked inside this 70ish year old body was the intellect of a young child.

 But then Hank disappeared.

 On a night away from Manna House, Hank was crossing the street as usual from his low-rent apartment complex to a nearby convenience store.

 But this time he didn’t make it across the street.

 Hank was hit by a van.
 He fell to the ground.